jash011/Project_WoC_7.0_Fake_Review_Detection/README.md

 To store the cleaned and processed data for further analysis or model training.
 This ensures that preprocessing does not have to be repeated each time the model is trained.

 ### **Tools and Modules Used**
-- **Pandas (`df.to_csv()`)**: Saves the processed dataset as a CSV file, allowing easy access for future use.
+- **Pandas (`vec_matrix.to_pickle`)**: Saves the processed dataset as a pickle file, or better preservation of sparse data.

 Dense matrix Created and Your dataset is now clean, structured, and ready for machine learning models.
-Saved the TF-IDF Vectorized csv as tfidf_matrix.csv
+Saved the TF-IDF Vectorized csv as tfidf_matrix.pkl